Hobo-Hilly/NetworkPlus/Network-Fundies/SUBNET-HELP/Practice.md

 -------------------------------------------------------------------
 Second half of the problem.
 -------------------------------------------------------------------
-We are expecting to have 200 remote site with 400 pcs each.
+We are expecting to have 200 remote sites with 400 pcs each.
 What subnet mask should we use?
 We know that the subnet mask 255.255.254.0 will cover our 400 pcs giving us 510 hosts.
 But does it support the 200 remote sites we will need in the future?
 Lets find out.

 4. To find the subnets we need to count the number of bits that were ADDED on to the ORIGINAL subnet mask.
 These are AKA subnet bits.
 So we started with ip block 192.168.0.0 and an ORIGINAL subnet mask of 255.255.0.0.
 We used the host's formula to figure out we needed a subnet mask of 255.255.254.0.